TluwaniMS/slack-work-space-test/README.md

 # About Repository:
 This is a basic nodejs project that I created to learn how to use the slack-web API.

+Please follow the following [link](https://api.slack.com/apps?new_app=1) for a guide on how to create a slack app.

 # Software(s) required:
 * Latest stable version of Node Package Manager